 From 1 July 2021, Victoria Legal Aid (VLA) and Legal Aid New South Wales (NSW) introduced a flexible forum test guideline.
-The flexible forum test guideline arose from the Cross-border Justice Report which identified the need for VLA and Legal Aid NSW to work together more effectively to support the legal needs of people living along our shared border.
+The flexible forum test guideline arose from the which identified the need for VLA and Legal Aid NSW to work together more effectively to support the legal needs of people living along our shared border.

 What is the forum test?